ninbura/windows/README.md

       - expand "all networks" drop down
       - enable "public folder sharing"
       - enable "password protected sharing"
-    - configure other system settings you'd like which weren't included in the above list or the `bulk-edit-settings` powershell script.
+    - Configure other system settings you'd like which weren't included in the above list or the `bulk-edit-settings` powershell script.
 11. ### download/install system drivers
     - see [drivers](#drivers) list below
-    - note that every driver you need may not be listed below, said list is composed of items relevant to me and my direct peers.
+    - Note that every driver you need may not be listed below, said list is composed of items relevant to me and my direct peers.
     - you don't need to restart your computer when prompted after every single driver
     - restart your computer after installing all drivers
 12. ### wigui - install winget auto update & bulk install applications